 - understanding how the University works.

 You can also access confidential advice on health issues.
 The Student Life Centre operates a drop-in desk from Monday to Friday, 9am to 5pm, and you can book appointments with experienced advisers.

 Find out more about the Student Life Centre.

 You can also attend our confidential counselling service.
 Find out more about our counselling service.

 Campus and Residential Support Team

-As a Summer School student living on campus you can also speak to our Campus and Residential Support team.
-Residential Advisors from the team will be housed in East Slope residence and will be on-hand to help you settle into life at Sussex.
+As a Summer, Semester or Year student living on campus you can also speak to our Campus and Residential Support team.
+Residential Advisors from the team will be housed in campus residence and will be on-hand to help you settle into life at Sussex.

 For out-of-hours emergency support, you can call 01273 873333.

 You can also access University support services at the Student Support Unit, which offers advice if you have disabilities, mental health conditions, autism spectrum conditions and specific learning difficulties.

 They have a network of support staff to help you during your time at University, including support workers, mental health mentors, note-takers and dyslexia tutors.